-Whether you’re just reconfiguring desk layouts, having a full scale office refit or looking for an entirely new office building; practicality, working relationships and personal wellbeing should be on top of your list of priorities.
+Whether you’re just reconfiguring desk layouts, having a full scale office refit or looking for an entirely new office building, then practicality, working relationships and personal wellbeing should be on top of your list of priorities.
 Think workflows, work styles and welfare.

-It’s a relatively straightforward process to establish which teams and individuals interact with one another and how.
+It’s a relatively straightforward process to establish which teams and individuals interact with one another and how – is it face-to-face or side-by-side or in passing.
 Situating teams, departments and heads of departments logically according to workflows and working relationships means better communication and collaboration.
-Your office layout can therefore directly impact factors like productivity, service quality, response speeds, office politics, and more.
+It also directly impacts factors like productivity, service quality, response speeds, office politics, and more.

 Beyond the workflow between team members, you need to think about the interaction between people and shared printers, photocopiers, the post room, and teleconference suite.
 Who are the main users?
 Do they need to be using those facilities as much as they already do?